 Trial fit the the double-sided phenolic control horn in the slot that is already milled in the base of the rudder, mark the central part that will be glued in, and scuff it well with coarse sandpaper.
-There is a balsa block above the horn position inside the rudder, and this should also be scuffed with sandpaper or a small file.
-Adjust the milled slot in the rudder so that it is a little higher than the phenolic control horn thickness, so that all the glue is not scraped off the horn when you insert it into the rudder!
+There is a balsa block underneath the horn position inside the rudder, and this should also be scuffed with sandpaper or a small file.
+Adjust the milled slot in the rudder so that it is a little higher than the phenolic control horn thickness, so that all the glue is not scraped off the horn when you insert it into the rudder !

 Cover the rudder both sides around the slot area with masking tape, wax the area, and then cut through the tape to expose the slot with a sharp knife - in the same way as described for the elevators.
-You can also protect the outsides of the phenolic horn with tape, and this makes it easy to clean off excess glue afterwards.
-Glue the horn in position with slow (min.
-30 minute) epoxy & micro-balloon mix, making sure that it is perfectly centred and level in the rudder.
-(Photo P8.)

-When the glue has cured, fit the rudder to the vertical stabiliser with the \emptyset 4mm aluminum hinge tube.
+This makes it easy to clean off excess glue afterwards.
+Glue the horn in position with slow (min.30 minute) epoxy & micro-balloon mix, making sure that it is perfectly centred and level in the rudder.
+When the glue has cured, fit the rudder to the vertical stabiliser with the 2mm steel hinge wire.
+Sand a small chamfer on the end of the hinge wire for easier insertion through the phenolic hinge posts, and if it is too tight use a little grease on the wire.
 Check for smooth movement.
-You can increase the lengths of the slots in the rudder L.E. in same way as for the elevators for extra throw if necessary.
+You can increase the lengths of the slots in the rudder L.E. in same way as the elevators to gain extra throw if necessary.